Updated method ReCiPe2016 improves accuracy in quantifying impacts on human health and environment

 Circular Economy, Biodiversity, Water Footprinting: Potential applications for sustainability practitioners

 The new version of ReCiPe contributes to a better understanding of the environmental impact of goods, services and processes – up to date with the current scientific knowledge.
 As some wishful thinking is healthy, there are obviously more improvement opportunities on the method developers’ wish lists.
-Future improvements relate to a regionalization of more impact categories, moving from local to global species extinction and adding more impact pathways.
+Future improvements relate to the regionalization of more impact categories, moving from local to global species extinction and adding more impact pathways.

 Yet, using this updated method has important benefits for sustainability practitioners, not just those specialized in LCA, as follows: